a50397/utils/README.md

 # Small utils and snippets

 ## Cchannel
-fixed sized non-blocking buffer implemented using channels.
+fixed-sized buffer implemented using channels.
 Only last n values will be kept
 ```
 import cchannel "github.com/a50397/utils/cchannel"